armBookCodeExamples/Erratum/Chapter4/Readme.md

 1. Turn on the Alarm by pressing the button connected to D2.
 2. Turn off the Alarm by pressing in the keypad "A", next "B" and by last "#".
 3. Turn on the Alarm by pressing the button connected to D2.
 4. Press only the key "#".
-The alarm will turn off, even not code had been entered.
+The alarm will turn off, even though no code has been entered.

 This issue will be fixed in a new version of this chapter to be published soon here.